NANObyte0/NXO/README.md

 - Crawls web pages and lists all discovered links
 - Supports custom payload files
 - Saves results to a file
-- Fast payload testing with threading (in latest version)
+- Fast payload testing with threading
 - Simple CLI interface

 ---